mage-game/Cry_HPSocket/README.md

 # CryHPSocket
-A new server and client were created for Cryengine-5.5 by HPSocket.
+A simple game server and client were created for Cryengine-5.5 by HPSocket.